 James says the Asia Pacific region is not where western countries are in terms of reopening, which is a result of the west’s success in its vaccination rollouts.
 He highlights India, which had a late start to its vaccination programme and consequently was ill-prepared and suffered heavily from a deadly second wave in May last year.
-The manager says India has accelerated its programme since and today a large part of the population is either vaccinated or had a prior infection.
-India is almost ‘back to normal’ he adds.
+India has accelerated its programme since and today a large part of the population is either vaccinated or had a prior infection.
+India is almost ‘back to normal’ he says.

-According to Reuters’ COVID-19 tracker, as at 6 June, there have been 224,341 infections and 5,226 coronavirus-related deaths reported in mainland China since the pandemic began.
+As at 6 June, there have been 224,341 infections and 5,226 coronavirus-related deaths reported in mainland China since the pandemic began.

-To make matters worse, James says the government’s total lockdown of Shanghai, its largest city and financial hub, has created economic chaos and engendered social backlash from tens of millions of residents who have been unable to go outside to obtain food or even to seek healthcare.
+To make matters worse, the government’s total lockdown of Shanghai, its largest city and financial hub, has created economic chaos and engendered social backlash from tens of millions of residents who have been unable to go outside to obtain food or even to seek healthcare.
 Despite such protocols, hundreds of thousands of new cases of the virus have emerged and a similar problem threatens Beijing, the capital.

-Meanwhile, the manager adds that the China A-share market has also been weak due to the potential delisting of US-listed Chinese companies over accounting standards.
+In other news, the China A-share market has also been weak due to the potential delisting of US-listed Chinese companies over accounting standards.
 Last month, Chinese regulators revised a long-standing rule that restricted data sharing by mainland companies listed offshore.
 The revised draft rules removed a requirement that on-site inspections should be mainly done by Chinese regulatory agencies or rely on their inspection results.
 James says this potentially removes a key hurdle for US regulators in accessing more fully the auditing reports of US-listed Chinese companies, which had been a short-term overhang for these stocks.

 Bullish on India’s fundamentals

 Furthermore, rising interest rates in the US tend to be negative for Asia as they drive outflows of hot money, deflating these economies.
-James highlights that India, however, has built up strong foreign exchange reserves and the Reserve Bank of India (RBI) has shown that it is willing to use these to defend the currency.
+India, however, has built up strong foreign exchange reserves and the Reserve Bank of India (RBI) has shown that it is willing to use these to defend the currency.
 When the Fed made its most recent 50bp increase, the RBI increased its base rate by 40 basis points (0.4%) in response.
 Despite this, there have been strong outflows, but these have been readily replaced with local investment and both the Indian equity market and rupee have been relatively resilient.

 Investment philosophy and process